Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 * Chamfared rectangles, row, and column text are clickable
 * Mouse hover for each rectangle
 * Each row shows the year's trend
-* Each column uncovers month trend related to a 7 year time frame (except for missing data)
+* Each column uncovers month's trend related to a 7 year time frame (except for missing data)
 * Mouse hover shows total complaints associated to month hovered
 * Chart updates whenever; selection options or bubble cloud are filtered
 ## 4 Bubble Cloud (initiators and status)